TheDreamFoxy/StatusLyrics/README.md

 You can enable or disable custom Rich Presence by setting `richPresence` to true or false in `cfg.json`

 # Disclaimer
-Account automation (including automating status) is agains Discord TOS.
+Account automation (including automating status) is against Discord TOS.
 I'm not responsible for anything, use this at your own risk.\
 You could get banned for this.